-Topical content modules within Brightspace include assigned materials (outside the textbook): overview pages, presentation videos, readings and videos, and assignments/quizzes.
-Due to the structure of the content modules, assignments and quizzes are not accessible until the content in the module is completed.
+The content modules within Brightspace include the materials assigned for the topic: overview pages, presentation videos, readings and videos, and assignments and quizzes.
+Due to the structure of the content modules, assignments and quizzes are not accessible until the content in the module is viewed.
 To assist you, checklists are included within each module to track your progress and meet due dates for each module, assignment, and quiz in the course.